 And that’s why these types of recipes tend to be eaten at the weekend as a treat instead of during the week because they are not healthy enough for daily consumption.

-The only way to guarantee you can stick to the exact formula that I’ve laid out is to create buddha bowls where you add individual items to the plate.
+The only way to guarantee you can stick to the exact formula for the Healthy-Weight Plant-Based Plate that I’ve laid out is to create buddha bowls where you add individual items to the plate.

 But not everyone wants to eat Buddha bowls for every meal.